grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "You're fucking kidding?"

-Hemi looked at her incredulously.
-He was hardly ever kidding.
+Hemi looked at her incredulously -- he was hardly ever kidding.
 "Apparently with the whole boat underwater more of the sound of the running engines goes into the water.
 On the surface, some of it escapes into the air.
 Nobody expected that when they came up with the idea of the snorkel, but the boats out in the ocean were suddenly detectable 40 miles off or so on sonar."

 "So once again the newfangled technology doesn't solve a fucking problem, it just creates more options for a captain to have to make fucking decisions about."
 Percy spat.